-- Complete the entity portion; - Follow the instructions above for figuring the tax on the S corporation items: - Carry the tax from line 7 of Schedule G to line 23 on page 1; and - Complete the rest of the return.
+- Complete the entity portion; - Follow the instructions above for figuring the tax on the S corporation items; - Carry the tax from line 7 of Schedule G to line 23 on page 1; and - Complete the rest of the return.
+The grantor portion (if any) of an ESBT will follow the rules discussed under Grantor Type Trusts on page 4.